-- Refining of raw sugar to make high quality Vitamin A fortified and non-fortified granulated white sugar, sold under the brand name "Dangote Sugar".
-Marketing and distribution of our refined sugar grades in - 1000kg, 50kg, 1kg, 500g & 250g packages - Cultivation and milling of sugar cane to finished sugar from our subsidiary, DSR Numan Operations. - Development of Greenfield projects in line with our "Sugar for Nigeria Project," strategic plan to add 100g to the retail offerings for the fortified sugar and in 50kg bags for the nonfortified, sold under the brand name "Dangote Sugar".
+- Refining of raw sugar to make high quality Vitamin A fortified and non- fortified granulated white sugar, sold under the brand name "Dangote Sugar".
+Marketing and distribution of our refined sugar grades in - Marketing and distribution of our refined sugar grades in 1000kg, 50kg, 1kg, 500g & 250g packages - Cultivation and milling of sugar cane to finished sugar from our subsidiary, DSR Numan Operations. - Development of Greenfield projects in line with our "Sugar for Nigeria Project," strategic plan